canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 Once all the units are up and running we then need to configure them so they know what data to process.

 In the GUI, select the Flume Kafka charm and select the Configure option from the menu.
 Towards the bottom you'll see an entry for the kafka_topic.
-Set this to `cpu-metrics-topic` and then commit changes.
+Set this to `cpu-metrics-topic`, Save and then Commit changes.

 ![](images/kafkaconfig.png)